 Eclipse will throw the below error when it runs out of memory.
-It normally occurs on big projects when performing memory-intensive operations, such as building workspace.
+It normally occurs when performing memory-hungry operations on big projects such as building the project's workspace.

 An internal error occurred during: "Building workspace".
 GC overhead limit exceeded

 Memory is allocated via

 Eclipse' configuration file which is executed during

 Eclipse' startup.
 It is located in its installation directory and named

 eclipse.ini.
 The default values are good enough for small projects, but night not suffice for the bigger ones.

 -startup plugins/org.eclipse.equinox.launcher_1.5.300.v20190213-1655.jar --launcher.library plugins/org.eclipse.equinox.launcher.gtk.linux.x86_64_1.1.1000.v20190125-2016 -product org.eclipse.epp.package.jee.product -showsplash org.eclipse.epp.package.common --launcher.defaultAction openFile --launcher.defaultAction openFile --launcher.appendVmargs -vmargs -Dosgi.requiredJavaVersion=1.8 -Dosgi.email@example.com/eclipse-workspace -XX:+UseG1GC -XX:+UseStringDeduplication --add-modules=ALL-SYSTEM -Dosgi.requiredJavaVersion=1.8 -Dosgi.dataAreaRequiresExplicitInit=true -Xms256m -Xmx1024m --add-modules=ALL-SYSTEM

 Fixing the problem means allocating more memory for

 Eclipse.
 This could be done by increasing the values these parameters in the configuration file where the numbers represent the amount of memory to be allocated in megabytes (MB):